kennyist/Unity_tools/README.md

 To start Fetching key values you use "Get", But there are two options for this:

-    parser.Get("KEY NAME"); // Will just fetch the first key it finds with this name parser.Get("KEY NAME", "SUB SECTION"); // This should be used if you have multiple keys with the same name but in different sections
+    parser.Get("KEY NAME"); // Will just fetch the first key it finds with this name parser.Get("SUB SECTION", "KEY NAME"); // This should be used if you have multiple keys with the same name but in different sections

 You are also able to get everything associated with the key using: